gershnik/wsdd-native/README.md

 <summary>Setup and usage (click to expand)</summary>
 <br>

-To set the repo up you need to install `copr` plugin if you haven't already done so:
+To set the repo up, you need to install the `copr` plugin if you haven't already done so:

 ```bash
 sudo dnf install dnf-plugins-core